• Skip to main content

 Tips and Tricks

 What do you serve with tilapia?
-Tilapia is a very light white fish and can be overpowered easily.
-I’d suggest eating with a roasted vegetable like roasted brussels or whatever is in season.
+Tilapia is a mild white fish and can be overpowered easily.
+I’d suggest serving with a roasted vegetable like roasted brussels or three minute corn on the cob.
 Another great option is an easy rice pilaf or even a light side salad.
 Pairing tilapia with a simple side dish really lets it shine.

 Ingredients